panpanzhang99299/panpanzhang99299.github.io/_posts/2025-02-14-new-paper-A&D.md

   - Publication
 ---

-Our clinical paper "The Effect of Alzheimer’s Disease Genetic Factors on Limbic White Matter Microstructure"" has been accepted for publication in *Alzheimer's & Dementia*; [DOI](https://doi.org/10.1002/alz.70130).
+Our clinical paper "The Effect of Alzheimer’s Disease Genetic Factors on Limbic White Matter Microstructure" has been accepted for publication in *Alzheimer's & Dementia*; [DOI](https://doi.org/10.1002/alz.70130).

 New paper in *Alzheimer's & Dementia*!
 =====